alexander-nolan/ase-bootcamp/CourseFiles/Week7/Azure-Kubernetes-Service/lab.md

   - Enable monitoring to track the cluster’s performance, and configure SSH keys if required for secure access.
   - This process may take several minutes to complete.
 Wait for confirmation that the cluster has been successfully created.

-You're right.
-Let's correct the authentication process specific to AKS:

----

 #### **Authenticate to the AKS Cluster**

 After the AKS cluster has been created, you need to authenticate `kubectl` to interact with the cluster.
 In AKS, this involves retrieving the cluster's credentials and configuring `kubectl` to use them.